michaelwfc/csapp/docs/chapter 9 Virtual Memory.md

 - LIFO (last-in-first-out) policy
   Insert freed block at the beginning of the free list

-  Pro: simple and constant time
+  - Pro:  simple and freeing a block can be performed in constant time.
-  Con: studies suggest fragmentation is worse than address ordered
+  - Cons: studies suggest fragmentation is worse than address ordered

 - Address-ordered policy
   Insert freed blocks so that free list blocks are always in address order: addr(prev) < addr(curr) < addr(next)

-  Con: requires search
-  Pro: studies suggest fragmentation is lower than LIFO
+  - Pro: studies suggest fragmentation is lower than LIFO
+  - Cons: requires search

 ### 9.9.14 Segregated Free Lists

+#### segregated storage
+to maintain multiple free lists, where each list holds blocks that are roughly the same size.
+The general idea is to partition the set of all possible block sizes into equivalence classes called size classes.

+#### Simple Segregated Storage

+#### Segregated Fits

+#### Buddy Systems